 The Tide – Riverside Art Installation Walk

 The latest design installation in the area is The Tide – a riverside art walk in Peninsula Square that brings together community hangouts, lounge spaces, and public art.
 While still in its early stages, the plan is for more kilometres of landscape trails to follow the waterfront.

 I strolled the rainbow colonnade – the new light-refracting ‘Quick Tide’ installation by Felipe Pantone – close to the North Greenwich Pier point.

 North vs south, east vs west – a Londoner will wax lyrical about distance and what area is better to the point they rarely venture in the opposite direction.
 Many assume Greenwich is far removed from the City, but it’s not (you can’t scoff at a 10-minute train journey).

-Pass under Tower Bridge, marvel the Crown Jewels at the medieval Tower of London and see the nearby remains of the Roman city walls.
+Pass under Tower Bridge, marvel at the Crown Jewels at the medieval Tower of London, and see the nearby remains of the Roman city walls.

 Take a guided tour of St. Paul’s Cathedral for the perfect accompaniment to Sir Christopher Wren’s work already seen in Greenwich (£18 per adult, Monday to Saturday).
 Or admire the famed dome from the hip Madison rooftop bar, with one of their signature gin tonic mixes in hand.
 End at the City of London Distillery for a gin tour and tasting.